Fiat 128 SOHC engine: Carburettor

 Traditionally both down-draft (DCNF & IDF) and side-draft (DCOE) twin-choke carburettors have been used to extract more power from the 128 derived engines.
 IDFs are rarely used due to an incorrect orientation of the float-bowls (causing possible surge/starve issues under cornering), the correctly orientated DCNF being the preferred down-draft carburettor in this application (also having a much lower profile than the IDF).
 For ultimate power the DCOE carburettor is used even though the float-bowl direction matches that of the IDF (i.e. incorrect).
-The aforementioned carburettors are usually used in pairs (effectively giving one independently tuneable carburettor per engine-cylinder), though applications where a single DCNF/DCOE are used to feed a shared manifold do exist.
+The aforementioned carburettors are usually used in pairs (effectively giving one independently tuneable carburettor per engine-cylinder), though applications where a single DCNF/DCOE is used to feed a shared manifold do exist.
 DCNF's tend to be either 36 or 40 mm, the larger 44-DCNF is deemed too large for the engine.
 Both 40-DCOE and 45-DCOE are commonly used where space allows.